-1. What are the important elements of state ?
+1. What are the important elements of state?

-a)Population: It is an important factor in the formation of a state.
+- a)Population: It is an important factor in the formation of a state.
 There is no state without people.
 How ever the minimum and maximum number of people for a country is not fixed.
-Population which iss too much or too less is not good for a state.

-b) Territory: It is an important factor in the formation of a state.A territory includes the land area, water bodies, coastal area, aerial space.etc.The sate should have complete control over its territory.

-c) Government: It is an important factor in the formation of a state.
-The government has some functions. a) The govt. maintains law and order and ensures justice to the people. b) It makes different services to the people (c) Maintain law and order (d) Increase employment opportunities (e) implement developmental projects.

-d) Sovereignty: State has the right to take decisions on national and international affairs independently without any external control.
+Population which iss too much or too less is not good for a state. - b) Territory: It is an important factor in the formation of a state.
+A territory includes the land area, water bodies, coastal area, aerial space.etc.
+The sate should have complete control over its territory. - c) Government: It is an important factor in the formation of a state.
+The government has some functions. a) The govt. maintains law and order and ensures justice to the people. b) It makes different services to the people (c) Maintain law and order (d) Increase employment opportunities (e) implement developmental projects. - d) Sovereignty: State has the right to take decisions on national and international affairs independently without any external control.
 This supreme authority of a state is called sovereignty.
-It is the absolute and most important element of a state.

-2. Difference between obligatory functions and discretionary functions of a state.
+It is the absolute and most important element of a state. - 2.
+Difference between obligatory functions and discretionary functions of a state.

-SSLC HISTORY CAPSULE

-Obligatory functions Discretionary functions Functions which have to be implemented by the state at all Functions which have to be implemented as per the state. eg: Education and health care will provide better living Protection of boundary Protection of health Maintain internal peace Implement welfareProgrammes Protection of rights Provide educational facilities implementation of justice Provide transportation facilities.
+Obligatory functions Discretionary functions implemented by the state at all times at any cost.
+If the obligatory functions are not economic condition of a state.eg: Education and health care will provide better living Protection of boundary Protection of health Maintain internal peace Implement welfareProgrammes Protection of rights Provide educational facilities implementation of justice Provide transportation facilities.